 We’re inviting schools to join ZERO Days by downloading our, free educational toolkit.
 This package of resources uses the key INEOS sporting hygiene principles: Prepare, Protect and Control, to encourage positive hygiene behaviours your students can practice in a fun and engaging way.

-On 12th October 2019 Eliud Kipchoge, with support from the INEOS 1:59 Performance team, broke the last great barrier in modern athletics, the two-hour marathon.
+On 12th October 2019 Eliud Kipchoge, with support from the INEOS 1:59 Challenge team, broke the last great barrier in modern athletics, the two-hour marathon.
 In doing so he inspired others to believe that they can overcome their own personal barriers.
 He believes that #NoHumanIsLimited.

 This series of 3 exciting STEM challenges for students covers key aspects of the challenge Eliud and his team faced; pacemakers, nutrition and course selection.